ClaudioMartino/IIIF-Downloader/README.md

 ## Advanced usage

 You can include the library in your project and run more complicated tasks.
 You can set what level of log messages you want to record.
-Have a look at the example directory.
+Have a look at the [examples](examples) directory.

-## Testings
+## Testing

-The script has been tested with the manifests and the collections listed in the text files of the `testing` directory.
+The script has been tested with the manifests listed in the [testing](testing) directory.

+## Contributing

+Contributions are most welcome by forking the repository and sending a pull request.